longhorn/website/content/docs/0.8.1/advanced-resources/data-recovery/recover-without-system.md

 ---
-title: Recover from a Longhorn Backup without System Installed
+title: Recovering from a Longhorn Backup without System Installed
-weight: 4
+weight: 5
 ---

 This command gives users the ability to restore a backup to a `raw` image or a `qcow2` image.
 If the backup is based on a backing file, users should provide the backing file as a `qcow2` image with `--backing file` parameter.

-## Instruction
-1. Copy the yaml template: Make a copy of `examples/restore_to_file.yaml.template` as e.g. `restore.yaml`.
+1. Copy the [yaml template](https://github.com/longhorn/longhorn/blob/master/examples/restore_to_file.yaml.template): Make a copy of `examples/restore_to_file.yaml.template` as e.g. `restore.yaml`.

 2. Set the node which the output file should be placed on by replacing `<NODE_NAME>`, e.g. `node1`.